ccnfac/MyNetwerkApp/README.md

 - Users can search by proximity or interest.

 ### 📺 Free TV + Premium Slots
-- **Live TV access is free** for users.
+- **Live TV access is free** for users paid for by the channel.
 - Verified broadcasters pay to list content and are promoted accordingly.
-- Blue check verification is expensive for major brands, based on follower count.
+- Paid blue check verification for major brands.

 ### 🧠 AI-Enhanced Stories (Optional)
-- Bring photos to life using **GPT-4/Grok-style image/video effects**.
+- Bring photos to life using **GPT-4 or Grok style image/video effects**.
 - Only available to **verified, subscribed users**.
 - No face swapping or AI impersonation allowed.